-Texture: medium Foliage Leaf arrangement: alternate Leaf type: simple Leaf margin: dentate Leaf shape: elliptic (oval); obovate; orbiculate - 1.
-This document is Fact Sheet FPS-215, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
-Publication date: October, 1999 Please visit the EDIS Web site at http://edis.ifas.ufl.edu. - 2.
-Edward F. Gilman, professor, Environmental Horticulture Department, Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, 32611.
+Leaf arrangement: alternate

+Leaf type: simple Leaf margin: dentate

+Leaf shape: elliptic (oval); obovate; orbiculate

+- This document is Fact Sheet FPS-214, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+Publication date: October, 1999 Please visit the EDIS Web site at http://edis.ifas.ufl.edu. - Edward F. Gilman, professor, Environmental Horticulture Department, Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, 32611.

 The Institute of Food and Agricultural Sciences is an equal opportunity/affirmative action employer authorized to provide research, educational information and other services only to individuals and institutions that function without regard to race, color, sex, age, handicap, or national origin.
 For information on obtaining other extension publications, contact your county Cooperative Extension Service office.
 Florida Cooperative Extension Service / Institute of Food and Agricultural Sciences / University of Florida / Christine Taylor Waddill, Dean

 Figure 2.
 Shaded area represents potential planting range.

-Leaf venation: pinnate Leaf type and persistence: deciduous Leaf blade length: 2 to 4 inches Leaf color: green Fall color: red; yellow Fall characteristic: showy Flower Flower color: white Flower characteristic: pleasant fragrance; spring flowering Fruit Fruit shape: irregularFruit length: less than .5 inchFruit cover: dry or hardFruit color: blackFruit characteristic: inconspicuous and not showy Trunk and Branches Trunk/bark/branches: not particularly showy; typically multitrunked or clumping stems Current year stem/twig color: brown Current year stem/twig thickness: thin Culture Light requirement: plant grows in part shade/part sun Soil tolerances: acidic; loam; clay; sand; Drought tolerance: moderate Soil salt tolerances: unknown Plant spacing: 36 to 60 inches Other Roots: usually not a problem Winter interest: no special winter interest Outstanding plant: plant has outstanding ornamental features and could be planted more Invasive potential: native plant that often reproduces into nearby landscapes Pest resistance: no serious pests are normally seen on the plant Use and Management The rounded form and large size makes this most appropriate for planting in a larger yard, away from the house.
-Use it in a shrub border to spice up the yard in spring and fall.
+Leaf venation: pinnate

+Leaf type and persistence: deciduous Leaf blade length: 2 to 4 inches

+Leaf color: green

+Fall color: red; yellow

+Fall characteristic: showy

+Flower

+Flower color: white

+Flower characteristic: pleasant fragrance; spring flowering

+Fruit

+Fruit shape: irregular

+Fruit length: less than .5 inch

+Fruit cover: dry or hard

+Fruit color: black

+Fruit characteristic: inconspicuous and not showy

+Trunk and Branches

+Trunk/bark/branches: not particularly showy; typically multitrunked or clumping stems

+Current year stem/twig color: brown

+Current year stem/twig thickness: thin

+Culture

+Light requirement: plant grows in part shade/part sun

+Soil tolerances: acidic; loam; clay; sand;

+Drought tolerance: moderate Soil salt tolerances: unknown Plant spacing: 36 to 60 inches

+Other

+Roots: usually not a problem

+Winter interest: no special winter interest

+Outstanding plant: plant has outstanding ornamental features

+and could be planted more

+Invasive potential: native plant that often reproduces into

+nearby landscapes

+Pest resistance: no serious pests are normally seen on the plant

+Use and Management

+The moderately small size makes this appropriate for planting in a residential landscape.
+It can be used in a shrub border to spice up the yard in spring and fall.
 Plant it near the corner of a large commercial building and leave it unpruned to allow the natural rounded form to emerge.
+It is also suited for planting along the foundation of the house provided the soil drains well.
 Clipping the plant can reduce flowering so locate it where it can grow to its natural size.

 Fothergilla can be grown in any soil except those that are excessively drained.
 Plants suffer in extended drought, especially in full sun.
+An acidic clayey soil that holds moisture and drains well is ideal.

+There are 5 or more cultivars listed with various growth habits, foliage patterns and fall color.
+Fothergilla major and Fothergilla monticola are larger plants.

-A clayey soil that holds moisture but drains well is ideal.
-Pests and Diseases No pests or diseases are usually serious enough to be damaging.
+Pests and Diseases

+No pests or diseases are usually serious enough to be damaging.